-Source: SFMTA CSP Monthly Progress Report for November 2021.
+Source: SFMTA CSP Monthly Progress Report for December 2021.

 UMS: The contractor continued the installation of fare gates.
 The contractor continued installing blue light fixtures and preparing for state inspection of elevators.
 General cleaning of areas continued.
-The contractor began installing waterproofing system on scallop walls and installing door sweeps.
-The contractor began installing and connecting the software to the EOP panel.
+The contractor began installing the waterproofing system on scallop walls and installing door sweeps.
+The contractor continued installing and connecting the software to the EOP panel.

-CTS: The contractor continued testing the elevators and escalators.
+CTS: The contractor continued testing the elevators and escalators, and the fire alarm system components.
+The contractor continued installing metal art panels at the south wall of the upper mezzanine level and the north wall of the concourse level.
 Testing of the security system continued.
-The contractor completed installing fare gates at the concourse level and installing seismic bracing for traction power conduits at the under-platform level.
+The contractor completed fire piping relocation at the surface level.
 The street work and the monitoring and surveying are ongoing.
-The train testing at the crossover and train platform continued.
+The contractor continued installing the glass fiber reinforced concrete panels at the surface and plaza levels.
+The train testing at the crossover cavern and the train platform continued.

-YBM: The contractor continued installing the SAB door, directional suspended signage, and interior panels.
-The contractor completed the punch list work for Elevators 1, 2, 3, and 4 for construction and functionality testing.
-The contractor began installing blue light emergency telephones at all levels.
-The contractor completed Traction Power Gear and SCADA testing, Closed Circuit Television (CCTV) testing for elevators, room pressure tests, and Daiken testing of reworked systems.
+YBM: The contractor continued installing the door, directional suspended signage, and interior panels.
+The contractor continued installing emergency blue light phones (also referred to as "ETs") at all levels.
+The contractor completed traction power gear and Smart Automation Certification Alliance testing, Closed Circuit Television (CCTV) testing for elevators, room pressure tests, and Daiken testing of reworked systems.

-STS: The contractor completed the grounding installation for mini power centers in tunnels.
-The contractor continued installing streetlight, trolley, and light rail OCS.
+STS: The contractor completed the installation of cross bonds for the CTS crossover.
+The contractor continued installing the OCS for streetlights, trolley, and light rail.
 The installation of ATCS and radio system testing continued.
-Construction of the 4th Street/Brannan Street platform continued.
+The contractor continued construction of the 4th Street/Brannan Street platform.